vijpandaturtle/Awesome-MLLM-for-Autonomous-Driving/README.md

 # Awesome-LLM-for-Autonomous-Driving
-A curated list of resources including papers, articles, videos covering the use of Large Language (including Multimodal) Models for Autonomous Driving.
+A curated list of resources including papers, articles, videos covering the use of Large Language (including Multimodal) Models and Foundation models for Autonomous Driving.
 This list will be updated regularly.

 ## Table of Contents
 - [Updates](#updates)